 and the report states that the person is not subject to any adverse opinion (s 25A OA Act (Vic)).

-The ombudsman is subject to two forms of oversight:
+The Victorian Ombudsman is subject to two forms of oversight:

 • by a parliamentary committee (the Accountability and Oversight Committee); and

 However, the oversight is relatively restricted, as:

 • the Inspectorate’s function in relation to the Victorian Ombudsman is largely limited to the exercise of the Victorian Ombudsman’s coercive powers and her compliance with procedural fairness requirements pursuant to section 43(5) of the Victorian Inspectorate Act 2011 (Vic); and